finale80/d2l-en/chapter_introduction/index.md

 These questions raise the problem of *distribution shift*, where training and test data are different.
-Most of us have have experienced this problem when taking exams written by a lecturer, while the homework was composed by their teaching assistants.
+Most of us have experienced this problem when taking exams written by a lecturer, while the homework was composed by their teaching assistants.
 Next, we briefly describe reinforcement learning,